 - A. Failure to remain a Qualified Provider under the Indiana Medical Malpractice Act (I.C.34-18) will result in Automatic Suspension of a Practitioner's Clinical Privileges until such qualification under the Act is reestablished. - B. If a Practitioner's DEA certificate or other controlled substances certificate is suspended, revoked, restricted, limited, or placed on probation due to intentional controlled substance diversion, Clinical Privileges may be Automatically Suspended.
-It is the responsibility of each Member and Privilege Holder to promptly notify the President of the Medical Staff of any suspension, revocation, restriction, or limitation of their DEA certificate or other controlled substances certificate. - C. If a Practitioner's Medicare or Medicaid provider status is revoked or suspended, Clinical Privileges, including admitting Privileges, will be Automatically Suspended until such suspension or revocation of Medicare or Medicaid provider status is lifted and the applicable provider status is restored.
+It is the responsibility of each Member and each Privilege Holder to promptly notify the President of the Medical Staff of any suspension, revocation, restriction, or limitation of their DEA certificate or other controlled substances certificate.
+The decision to institute Automatic Suspension in such situation may be emergently made by the Medical Staff President, who may instead bring the issue to the MEC. - C. If a Practitioner's Medicare or Medicaid provider status is revoked or suspended, Clinical Privileges, including admitting Privileges, will be Automatically Suspended until such suspension or revocation of Medicare or Medicaid provider status is lifted and the applicable provider status is restored.
 Such suspension or revocation does not preclude further Corrective Action from being initiated.